Can You Sell a Condemned House cover in New Orleans

 Condemnation Due to Mold and Pest Infestations

-Sell Condemned Home As-Is in United States
+Sell Condemned Home As-Is in New Orleans

 Be wary of the possible health impacts of infestation.